 The Admission Health Report is the foundation of each student's medical record at Cal Maritime and is used for all admitted Cal Maritime students including those seeking U.S. Coast Guard licensure and students in majors not associated with licensure.
-The U.S. Coast Guard determines eligibility for licensure and continued eligibility to participate in majors requiring USCG licensure for graduation.
-Admission to Cal Maritime is not a guarantee of continued enrollment or subsequent licensure.
 Health information submitted is accessible by the staff of the Student Health Center and Athletic Trainer.
-Medical treatment information is not released without written authorization of the student, a subpoena, as specified by state or federal law including the Federal Education Records and Privacy Act, and/or as required by the USCG for licensing purposes.
+Medical treatment information is not released without written authorization of the student, a subpoena, as specified by state or federal law including the Federal Education Records and Privacy Act.

 My signature below attests that all information I have reported is true and complete to the best of my knowledge.
 I have not knowingly omitted any information relevant to these forms.
-I further attest that I will inform the Cal Maritime Student Health Center of any change in health status once enrolled, including but not limited to new diagnoses, change of medication, surgery, or hospitalization.
-Failure to provide current, accurate information may jeopardize enrollment at Cal Maritime or the ability to qualify for U.S. Coast Guard licensure.
+I further attest that I will inform the Cal Maritime Student Health Center of any change in health status once enrolled, including but not limited to new diagnoses, change of medication, surgery, or hospitalization